 Seeking Help, Run Information, and Run Problem Resolution

-Amongst the respondents 21% indicated that they had contacted ESO for non-Phase 2 related reasons within the previous 6 months (in February 2015 this number was 20%).
-Of these 21 respondents, 19 contacted ESO via an e-mail to email@example.com (about the same as in February 2015), with the remainder distributed between other methods (e.g. clicking on ‘Ask for help’ within the ESO User Portal).
+Amongst the respondents 23.5% indicated that they had contacted ESO for non-Phase 2 related reasons within the previous 12 months (about the same percentage as in the September 2015 survey).
+Of these 44 respondents, 39 contacted ESO via an e-mail to email@example.com (again consistent with September 2015), with the remainder distributed between other methods (e.g. clicking on ‘Ask for help’ within the ESO User Portal).
 Below we show the degree to which these respondents were satisfied with various aspects of the resulting exchange with ESO.

-Some 58% of the respondents checked on-line for information regarding the progress of their observational programmes.
+Some 71% of the respondents checked on-line for information regarding the progress of their observational programmes (this represents a marked increase over the 58% of respondents that reported having checked this information in September 2015).
 The survey asked those that did check for that information how much they agreed with four statements about that information.
 The outcome of those questions is shown below.

 Finally, we asked if the survey participant was alerted to any problems with their Service Mode observations during the period.
-For those that said that they had been contacted (31 out of the 100) we then asked to what extent they agreed with two statements describing the contact and the problem resolution.
+For those that said that they had been contacted (53) we then asked to what extent they agreed with two statements describing the contact and the problem resolution.
 The answers are shown below.

 P2PP and Other Observation Preparation Tools